hitohata/Real-time_sentiment_analytics_and_insights_dashboard/README.md

 - `openaiAiKey`: The OpenAI API key.
 - `discordUrl`: The Discord webhook URL.

-Note that the Secret Manage is created when you run the cdk command.
+Note that the Secret Manager is created when you run the cdk command.
 The Secret Manager's name is `RealTimeInsightsSecret`.

 4. Set up the frontend.